The Bankrate promise

 1st Time Advantage 5000 and Flex 5000

-The 1st Time Advantage 5000 and Flex 5000 programs provide $5,000 to use toward your down payment and closing costs.
+The 1st Time Advantage 6000 provides $6,000 to use toward your down payment and closing costs, and the Flex 5000 program provides $5,000 to use towards those costs.
 The funds come in the form of a zero-interest second mortgage.
 You won’t have to make any payments on the second mortgage until your first mortgage term ends, either when you pay the loan off in full, refinance it or sell the home.
-At that point, you must repay the $5,000.
+At that point, you must repay the funds.

 Through these programs, you can also receive a “partner match” if you’ve obtained other down payment assistance, such as funds or a grant from an employer, community organization, home builder or local government.
 These programs will match that assistance, up to $2,500, through an additional zero-interest second loan.
 Browse this list of potential partners to see which organizations might be willing to help with your home purchase.